remi/teamocil/README.md

 sorry about that.
 The documentation in `README.md` should help you find which keys are now supported.

+The [`0.4-stable` branch](https://github.com/remiprev/teamocil/tree/0.4-stable) is still available with the old code.
 Feel free to fork the repository and add back as many features as you want :)

 ## Configuration